After stroke, your doctor or neurologist probably told you which part of your brain was damaged.

 Each part of the brain controls different functions.

 Movement-wise, your left brain controls the right side of your body and your right brain controls your left side.
 Function-wise, your left brain controls logic and your right brain controls creativity.
+(Generally speaking, of course.)

 Specifically, some of the tasks commonly associated with the right side of the brain are: